microsoft/Qcodes/CONTRIBUTING.rst

    PRs are much easier to review, and easier for others to work around, than large ones that touch the whole code base.

--  tag AT LEAST ONE person in the description of the PR (a tag is ``@username``) who you would like to have look at your work.
-Of course everyone is welcome and encouraged to chime in.

 -  It's OK (in fact encouraged) to open a pull request when you still have some work to do.
 Just make a checklist